Why do people follow? More importantly, why would people follow you?

 When people feel as if someone cares, not only are they more engaged and productive, but they’ll stay around longer – certainly something you want as a leader – especially if you’re talking about an A player!

 What kind of environment are you creating in your company?
 How do you show your business colleagues that you care about them as people?

-3) Stability – Security, strength, support and peace.
-Those were the words that were used on the surveys that Gallup conducted.
-People want some sense of stability in their work environment which can be challenging for leaders to provide in chaotic times.
-But this desire echoes the consistency theme that people need in order to trust and knowing that a leader has a firm grip on the rudder even in the midst of a storm promotes “followership”.
-Financial stability is a crucial part of this need for security – something that can be provided if leaders choose to be open with their plans and especially if there’s some form of Open Book Management practice in place at the company – even if it’s a work in progress to educate people on the basics of financials so that they can understand what they’re learning.
+Those were the words used in the surveys Gallup conducted.
+People want some sense of stability in their work environment.
+In chaotic times, this can be challenging for leaders to provide.
+But this desire echoes the consistency theme.
+In order for trust to exist, People need to know that a leader has a firm grip on the rudder even in the midst of a storm – it promotes “followership”.
+Financial stability is a crucial part of this need for security.
+Leaders can provide this stability if they choose to be open with their plans and especially if there’s some form of Open Book Management practice in place at the company.
+(Even if it’s a work-in-progress used to educate people on the basics of financials so that they can understand what they’re learning.)

 How are you providing a sense of stability in your company?
 What information are you sharing to give people confidence about the business and how often are you sharing it?

-4) Hope – Finally, followers want to know that there’s a future and a direction for the company.
+Finally, followers want to know there is a future and direction for the company.
 The most engaged employees that Gallup surveyed were the ones that had faith in their leaders’ visions, generating both optimism as well as higher productivity.
 Without hope, uncertainty and paralysis can take the upper hand.
 And if you’re only working on the day to day, there’s no time to create a bigger picture for your followers.

 How are you sharing your vision for the future with your team?
-When you have an all hands meeting, do you ask them what they’re hearing?
-And if you don’t have a vision or if it’s unclear even to you, maybe it’s time to get one!
+When you have an all-hands meeting, do you ask them what they’re hearing?